owncloud/ocis/services/notifications/README.md

 final output
 ```

 In addition, the notifications service supports custom templates.
 Custom email templates take precedence over the embedded ones.
 If a custom email template exists, the embedded templates are not used.
 To configure custom email templates, the `NOTIFICATIONS_EMAIL_TEMPLATE_PATH` environment variable needs to point to a base folder that will contain the email templates.
-The source templates provided by ocis you can derive from are located in the base folder [https://github.com/owncloud/ocis/tree/master/services/notifications/pkg/email/templates](https://github.com/owncloud/ocis/tree/master/services/notifications/pkg/email/templates) with subfolders `shares` and `spaces`.
+This path must be available from all instances of the notifications service, a shared storage is recommended.
+The source templates provided by ocis you can derive from are located in following base folder [https://github.com/owncloud/ocis/tree/master/services/notifications/pkg/email/templates](https://github.com/owncloud/ocis/tree/master/services/notifications/pkg/email/templates) with subfolders `shares` and `spaces`.

 -   [shares/shareCreated.email.body.tmpl](https://github.com/owncloud/ocis/blob/master/services/notifications/pkg/email/templates/shares/shareCreated.email.body.tmpl)
 -   [shares/shareExpired.email.body.tmpl](https://github.com/owncloud/ocis/blob/master/services/notifications/pkg/email/templates/shares/shareExpired.email.body.tmpl)